manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 **Simulation of parties by the adversary**

 The main thing to observe is that the lower bound requires the adversary to simulate $4$ parties (in general, $n+f$ parties).
 So this lower bound does not hold if the adversary cannot simulate.
+Here are a couple of interesting cases:
 - Trusted setup: Under the *classic* computational assumptions that assume the adversary is *polynomially bounded*, this lower bound still holds assuming there is not setup.
 If there is a [trusted PKI setup](https://ittaiab.github.io/2019-07-18-setup-assumptions/), then the adversary will not be able to simulate all of the other parties with different inputs.
-- Computationally bounded adversaries: Under more fine grained assumptions where the adversaries power to solve certain computational puzzles is restricted, it is in fact possible to circumvent this lower bound - without any trusted setup.
+- Computationally bounded adversaries: Under more fine grained assumptions where the adversaries' power to solve certain computational puzzles is restricted, it is in fact possible to circumvent this lower bound - without any trusted setup.
 See [KMS](https://eprint.iacr.org/2014/857.pdf), [AD](https://www.iacr.org/archive/crypto2015/92160235/92160235.pdf), and [GGLP](https://eprint.iacr.org/2016/991.pdf).

-The other thing to observe is that when the FLM bound holds, it holds in a strong way for randomized protocols, dis-allowing even protocols that reach agreement with a small constant probability of error.
+The other thing to observe is that when the FLM bound holds, it holds in a strong way for randomized protocols, disallowing even protocols that reach agreement with a small constant probability of error.

 **[FLM 85 modern version] It is impossible to solve Synchronous Agreement with probability more than $2/3$ against an a Byzantine adversary that can Simulate $n+f$ parties if $f \geq n/3$.**